sjanel/too-good-ant/README.md

 ### What's App message connector

-If you wish to be alerted by What's App, you can set `sendConfig.sendAction` to `whatsapp` and the tool will first ask to register a new device thanks to a QR code authentification.
+If you wish to be alerted by What's App, you can set `sendConfig.sendAction` to `whatsapp` and the tool will first ask to register a new device thanks to a QR code authentication.
 This step is only required for the first connection - then you credentials will be stored in a secret file (do not publish it anywhere) `secrets/whatsapp.db` for the next runs.

 Set either a **group name**  (`sendConfig.whatsAppConfig.groupNameTo`) or a **user name** (`sendConfig.whatsAppConfig.userNameTo`) that will receive this application's messages.